20 Jul Casamona International: Against Housing Discrimination

-Housing discrimination has been a recurring problem in this city, with some owners having requirements on housing based on race, gender, religion, ethnicity, or sexuality.
-While some requirements such as students or for short-term stay are within reason, others are simply discriminatory and in violation of the most basic human need: shelter.
-At Casamona, we want to ensure our clients that we plan to provide fair housing opportunities for them and their families.
-Here are the reason why this is important to us…
+Housing discrimination has been a recurring problem in this city.
+It is known that some owners are having requirements on housing based on race, gender, religion, ethnicity, or sexuality.
+While some requirements such as students or for short-term stay are within reason.
+Others are simply discriminatory and in violation of the most basic human need: shelter.
+Consequently at Casamona, we want to ensure our clients that we plan to provide fair housing opportunities for them and their families.
+Here are the reason why this is important to us:

 1. We are an international team.

-Mexico, France, Denmark, Colombia, the US, Zimbabwe, England, Romania..
+Mexico, France, Denmark, Colombia, the US, Germany, England, Romania..